Cherokee (Tsalagi – Aniyvwiya) Artist & Silversmith

 The rest of his efforts and time are concentrated on being a full time Silversmith, using the traditional old style methods.
 Through these traditional and contemporary methods he has received various awards and recognition from many art leagues and shows throughout the area.

 Earl is a member of the Pittsburgh center for the Arts, Pittsburgh Society of Artists, Whitehall Art League, South Hills Art League, and South Arts, all through which he participates in their exhibitions( and has served in various officers positions).
 His art is sold at numerous precious events, galleries, Pow-wows, cultural events, art shows, and even historical events throughout the tri-state area.
-In addition, Earl works for the Department of Defense.

 In addition to being an accomplished and recognized artist/silversmith, Earl is also a talented Traditional Native American Flute Player.
 He gives concerts, talks and demonstrations of this traditional music form.
 He recently had a world premiere performance of “We get our Music from Nature” with musical Director, William Burkhard and the Pittsburgh Civic Orchestra with original music composed just for this event.